RanvierMUD/ranviermud/docs/extending/commands.md

       /*
-      This is a perfect example of emitting events that your custom item scripts will listen for as described in the Scripting section of the Areas documentation.
-In this instance if the item's script is listening for the `unequip` event it will be notified that the player just unequipped the item */
+      This is a perfect example of emitting events that your custom item scripts will listen for, as described in the Scripting section of the Areas documentation.
+In this instance, if the item's custom script is listening for the `unequip` event, it will be notified that the player just unequipped the item.
+      */
       item.emit('unequip', player);
     }